contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Living children who are legally adopted and were neither born in the covenant nor sealed to former parents may be sealed to their adoptive parents after the adoption is final.
 A copy of the final adoption decree should be presented at the temple.
 A court decree granting legal custody is not sufficient clearance for a sealing.
 There is no obligation to identify the natural parents of these children.

 First Presidency approval is needed for a living member to be sealed to foster parents.
 This requirement applies even if the natural parents of the foster child are unknown.
-Such requests are made by the stake president.
+Such requests are made by the stake president using [LCR](https://lcr.churchofjesuschrist.org) (see [6.2.3](6-stake-leadership.md#623-common-judge)).

 #### 38.4.2.4 Adopted or Foster Children Who Are Deceased